Vietnam Veterans & Veterans Motorcycle Club

 Sandy and friend Michael Robinson, who was an advertising copywriter, decided to write a script for the show, The Long Arm; however, the series was cancelled.
 Sandy stated 'it was suggested that we turn it into a movie...
 I thought I could actually sit down and do something'.

-Note: The Black Hawkes were a sanctioned Outlaw Motorcycle Club.
-Sandy approached them seeking use of their cut-offs, suggesting to members that 'the use of the Black Hawkes patch in the movie Stone, will make the Black Hawkes patch eternal'.
-For the filming there was a small percentage of Hells Angles making up members of the Black Hawkes with Lone Wolf and other local MCs supporting the fight scene at the Forth & Clyde Hotel.
+Note: The Black Hawks were a sanctioned Outlaw Motorcycle Club.
+Sandy approached them seeking use of their cut-offs, suggesting to members that 'the use of the Black Hawks patch in the movie Stone, will make the Black Hawks patch eternal'.
+For the filming there was a small percentage of Hells Angles making up members of the Black Hawks with the Lone Wolf, Grim Reapers, local MCs and stuntman supporting the fight scene at the Forth & Clyde Hotel.
+The Black Hawks President was 'Birdman' played by Tony Allyn.

 Stone the movie was years ahead of its time and could be suggested that it was the first feature film about the disastrous experiences faced by Vietnam Veterans.
 Stone has all the essential ingredients of every successful film; beautiful women, heroic men, plenty of action, motorbikes, scenic views of Sydney, depth and meaning.
 In the movie Stone all the Grave Diggers are ex-serving members of the Australian Defence Force, mainly Vietnam; however, some from the Korean War.
 Stone was the life's work of Sandy who co-wrote, produced, directed, acted and wrote some of the lyrics for the music.

 Note: The script was written in 1970.
+It took three years before a backer stepped in - the Australian Film Development Corporation (federal government body which loans money to selected film makers).
 The script took two and a half weeks to write.
 The shooting schedule went for five weeks, working ten hours a day, six days a week.
 Most of the shooting was done in the last three months of the year.
 'I wanted to shoot it as soon as possible and with as much sunlight as possible' stated Sandy.
 First week of filming all singular moments were shot i.e. assassin collecting his men, Mafia stuff, Police HQ and Stones place.
 For the next three weeks all the shots that involved bikes, Forth & Clyde Hotel, Middle Head and some street riding.
 In the last week it was all action i.e. double riding, explosions, deaths etc. An extra week was allocated to pick up bits and pieces as needed, with twelve weeks of editing and eight weeks of sound editing.
-Film locations were mainly in Sydney, including: North Sydney, Balmain, Whale Beach, Commonwealth land around Sydney Harbour, Gosford Expressway and highway near Nyngan, about 580km west of Sydney.
+Film locations were mainly in Sydney, including: North Sydney, Balmain, Washaway Beach, Middle Head, Lurline Bay Cliffs, Gosford Expressway and between Dubbo and Nyngan, about 580km west of Sydney for the final scene.
 During the filming, production attracted the attention of the Board of Management of the Auto-Cycle Union of NSW, which requested affiliated clubs not to support the film due to it being 'injurious to Australian motorcycling'.
 NSW Police gave their support to the project after NSW Police public relations division approved the script.
 Sandy stated 'I don't see how the Auto-Cycle Union is in any position to discuss the merits of a film script, what do they know about assessing scripts, have they ever seen a script?'
 Sandy also claimed that 'the Auto-Cycle Union not only issued members with a circular putting down the film, they also wrote a letter to the NSW Police asking them to cease cooperation with the production'.
+During production Stone earned the dubious distinction of being the first movie ever to be condemned by the Auto-Cycle Union of NSW... the Union, concerned at the films preoccupation with motorcycle gangs.

 Note: The period of engagement for actors was between Monday 22 October-Saturday 17 November 1973 at the sum of $110.00 per week, being for a 6 day, 60 hour week.